 What is the Average React.js Developer Salary?

-On the whole, the US remains an unprecedented leader in terms of software developer salary rates.
-The average salary rate in hi-tech cities such as San Francisco and New York may reach $110,071 and $99,317 per year accordingly.
+On the whole, the US remains a leader in terms of software developer salary rates.
+The average React developer salary rate in hi-tech cities such as San Francisco and New York may reach $111K and $104K per year accordingly.

 However, the demand for React.js and React Native developers grows faster than local labor markets can keep up.
-Still, many companies have difficulties finding and hiring them locally.
+Thus, many companies have difficulties finding and hiring them locally.

 According to Linkedin, more than 10,000 React professionals work in the country’s IT sector.
 Moreover, you can hire a React.js developer with more experience and a wider tech stack for the same or lower budget than locally.